"Speaking Up Opens New Doors" — How THT Empowers Women and Encourages Honest Communication

 I decided to speak honestly with the CEO about my personal values and the situation I was facing.
 As a result, he suggested the option of transferring to a different department that better suited my circumstances.

-Look back, I'm really glad I had that conversation.
+Looking back, I'm really glad I had that conversation.

 What are your hopes for the company in the future?